A Schwarzian on the Stretched Horizon: A Schwarzian at the horizon

 For the particular case of the near-horizon black hole, it does.
 To see this, we will need two additional elements.
 First, as noted above, if $\varphi$ is constant the boundary term reduces to the usual area factor, with no extra dynamics.
 This suggests that we might split off a constant part of $\varphi$ to separate out the leading contribution.
 From (\ref{b5}), it is clear that the first nonconstant piece of $\varphi$ appears at order $\rho^2$, so to the order we are considering,

 The boundary term (\ref{c2}) is thus

 Second, let us reconsider the boundary conditions at $\Delta$.
 The full boundary term in the variation of the action $I_2+I_{bdry}$ is \cite{Goel}

 (The same result can be obtained in the Lorentzian setting from the symplectic form in \cite{Carb}, and is a special case of the results of \cite{Cadoni}.)
 The boundary conditions we have assumed so far are the standard Dirichlet conditions, in which $\varphi$ and $\sqrt{h}$ are fixed.
 This is certainly a reasonable choice, especially if one is taking the two-dimensional model to be fundamental.

-But for an action obtained by dimensional reduction, it is at least as natural to fix the ``transverse'' variables $\varphi$ and $n^a\nabla_a\varphi$.
-This choice requires an additional boundary term,
+For an action obtained by dimensional reduction, though, it seems equally natural to fix the transverse variables $\varphi$ and $n^a\nabla_a\varphi$.
+Geometrically, this is a ``free boundary'' condition: the full geometry of the stretched horizon, intrinsic (given by $h$) and extrinsic (given by $K$), is unrestricted, while the transverse area profile is fixed.
+In the nearly anti-de Sitter case, the metric $h$ determines the inverse temperature, and fixing its conjugate $\partial_n\varphi$ leads to a microcanonical ensemble with fixed ADM mass \cite{Goel}.
+For the nonextremal case this is trickier, since the ADM mass is much more complicated \cite{Kunstatter}.
+It is still true, however, that $\nabla_n\varphi$ remains conjugate to the length of the horizon in imaginary time, and thus conjugate to the inverse temperature $\beta$.